csluchen/harsanyinet/README.md

 Or you can directly access the trained model in path B.

-Now you can use the HarsanyiNet to compute the Shapley values in a single forward propagation, you can use the following code:
+Now you can use the HarsanyiNet to compute the Shapley values in a single forward propagation, you can use:

 `
-python shapley.py ....
+python shapley.py --model_path='layers10_channels256_beta1000_gamma1'
 `